How to Choose the Right Distributor for your VW

 The error with these “fixes” is that they are curing a symptom, not THE PROBLEM.
 The problem is the lack of additional advance just off idle, not lean operation.
 The stock distributor/34 carbs didn’t have a hesitation!

 Enter the SVDA distributor.
-A production VW distributor, made by Bosch, which is modified to provide the 009 advance curve (close enough), and a vacuum advance unit too!
+This was originally a production VW distributor, made by Bosch.
+Starting in the late 1990s, we began modifying them to provide the 009 advance curve (close enough), and a vacuum advance unit too!
 Believe it or not, there is an additional advantage to the vacuum advance (on engines that have the proper vacuum port; 34 PICT series carbs), and that is the gain of 4 mpg improvement over the 009/010 distributor!
 Same performance, plus 4 mpg improved mileage, and NO FLAT SPOT.

 30 PICT Series carburetors can NOT use the SVDA Distributor since the vacuum signal is not correct and won’t pull the advance in on the small canned SVDA (you notice the early distributors use larger vacuum cans than later distributors because the vacuum signal is different).

 When the carburetor is changed to one which is missing the proper vacuum port, obviously the vacuum signal is lost, so the centrifugal advance units ARE the proper distributor for this application.
-Now you are lost in a multitude of choices: North American 009, Kühltek 009, Bosch 010, Bosch 050, Centrifugal Only Mallory, MSD, Pertronix Billet Distributor, and Magneto.
+Now you are lost in a multitude of choices: North American 009, Kühltek 009, Bosch 010, Bosch 050, Pertronix Billet Distributor, and Magneto.
 Which one to use?

 What you want is to set your ignition timing about 4 degrees retarded from the point where detonation begins.
 This setting means the flame front will meet the piston at the top, maximizing cylinder pressure and the time (crank degrees) to push the piston down, making the most power.
 If you ignite the charge too late, the pressure doesn’t build until the crank has rotated some, and you lose precious crank degrees (HORSEPOWER) of work.
 If the charge is ignited too early, the flame front will hit the piston ON THE WAY UP, and this is a sure-fire way to destroy your engine very quickly.